aymakan/php-sdk/README.md

 ```
 ### Testing in Development Mode

-The sandbox parameter is defaulted to false if not specified:
+The Enivorment parameter is defaulted to Development if not specified:
 ```php
 <?php
 namespace aymakan;